Dayton At 30: US Betrayal Old And New

 Serb leader Slobodan Milosevic not only agreed to the plan, but further proposed Izetbegovic be the new Yugoslavia’s first federal President for a five year term, invested with the power to appoint military leaders and diplomats, and serve as the country’s head of state.
 Izetbegovic’s representatives signed off on the agreement, before returning to Sarajevo.
 Initially, the Bosniak leader was on board.
 However, according to numerous sources, Izetbegovic withheld his formal endorsement pending a planned trip to the US.

 Upon his return, Izetbegovic rejected the deal.
-This was neither the first nor last blatant example of Stateside officials torpedoing fruitful peace efforts before, and during, the war.
+This was neither the first nor last blatant example of Stateside officials torpedoing fruitful peace efforts before, and during, the Bosnian civil war.
 The conflict itself was triggered by the personal interventions of Warren Zimmermann, US ambassador to Yugoslavia.
 Echoes of Boris Johnson’s April 2022 sabotage of peace talks between Russia and Ukraine are palpable.
 In early 1992, in a desperate final bid to prevent conflict, the EU drew up the “Lisbon Agreement”.

 However, Izetbegovic was concerned the plan partitioned Bosnia into distinct entities, with the prospect its Croat and Serb components could secede thereafter.
 He voiced these concerns to Zimmerman, who told him, “if he didn’t like it, why sign it?”
-With that blessing - and prospect of US recognition of an independent Bosnia, and economic and military support - Izetbegovic withdrew his signature, sparking war.
+With that blessing - and the prospect of US recognition of an independent Bosnia, and economic and military support - Izetbegovic withdrew his signature, sparking war.
 Zimmermann later reflected, “the Lisbon Agreement wasn’t bad at all.”
 Indeed, it was considerably better than the future Dayton Accords, for all concerned.

 ‘Military Situation’